 Want to make a latte at home but don’t want to commit to buying an espresso machine with a steam attachment?
 No worries!
 You can make one just as easily without fancy equipment.

 We’ll show you several different ways to steam and froth milk at home — we guarantee that you already have the supplies for at least one of the methods!

-1. Steam Milk in the Microwave
+1. Froth Milk Using the Microwave

 1. Fill a microwave-safe container (like a coffee mug) with the desired amount of milk.

 If you’re going to be using a frother, you don’t need much milk at all, maybe around ¼ cup.